Saa Boo Thiri

-Saa Boo Thiri is a 2009 Tamil language romantic comedy film directed by Arshad Khan.
+Saa Boo Thiri is a 2009 Indian Tamil language romantic comedy film directed by Arshad Khan in his debut, and produced by Rajesh Kanna.
 The film stars Akshay, Prajin and Arshad Khan, with Mithuna, Pinky, Sara Alambara, Aksha Sudari and Ujjayinee Roy playing supporting roles.
-The film, produced by Rajesh Kanna, had musical score by Abbas Rafi and was released on 6 November 2009.
+It was released on 6 November 2009.

 Plot

-The film revolves around three youngsters: Balakrishna (Akshay), Keerthi (Prajin) and Pal (Arshad Khan) who live in the same apartment complex and are good friends.
-After two years of struggle, Balakrishna finally declares his love for TV reporter Sherin (Pinky) and she spontaneously accepts.
-Keerthi and Jo (Sara Alambara) are a married couple of IT professionals; they were madly in love with each other before getting married, but are now barely able to communicate normally thus creating various misunderstandings.
-Pal is a college student who hates women of his age and he is only attracted to aunties.
+Three youngsters: Balakrishna, Keerthi and Pal who live in the same apartment complex and are good friends.
+After two years of struggle, Balakrishna finally declares his love for TV reporter Sherin and she spontaneously accepts.
+Keerthi and Jo are a married couple of IT professionals; they were madly in love with each other before getting married, but are now barely able to communicate normally, thus creating various misunderstandings.
+Pal is a college student who hates women of his age and he is only attracted to older women.

-Balakrishnan's family forces Balakrishnan to see the bride Lekha (Mithuna) but Balakrishnan refuses to marry her because he is in love with Sherin.
+Balakrishnan's family forces Balakrishnan to see the bride Lekha, but Balakrishnan refuses to marry her because he is in love with Sherin.
 Lekha nimbly becomes friends with him and Sherin.
 After a trip to Pondicherry, which Sherin missed, Balakrishnan gets closer to Lekha and they eventually fall in love with each other.
 Tired of their marriage, Keerthi and Jo end up chatting with strangers on the net.
-Pal falls under the spell of the elder woman Philomina (Ujjayinee Roy) while his classmate Priya (Aksha Sudari) is secretly in love with him.
+Pal falls under the spell of the elder woman Philomina while his classmate Priya is secretly in love with him.

 Lekha then decides to marry a groom chosen by her parents whereas Sherin dumps Balakrishnan when she learns about their love affair.
 Pal learns that Philomina eloped with her boyfriend; he is distraught but when Priya reveals her love to him, he promptly accepts her love.
 Lekha, who cannot forget Balakrishna, later cancels her marriage and marries her sweetheart Balakrishnan at the registrar office in a hurry.
 Keerthi and Jo forgive each other and they make up after the misunderstanding.
 The film ends with three couples living happily.